modo-studio/framework-oriented/index.md

 That **non-reusable** and **conflicts prone** architecture in the project led us to think about new architectures that could help us to solve these two main issues.
 The approach that we went with was modularizing the app using frameworks.

 We'll guide you through some principles, tooling and examples that might be useful if you plan to go with this setup for your projects.

+---

+## :warning: Work in progress :warning:
+We're migrating the existing reference on the repository [pepibumur/framework-oriented-programming](https://github.com/pepibumur/framework-oriented-programming) to its own website.
+Stay tuned!.

+---

 # Migration